MicrosoftDocs/dynamics365smb-docs/financials/design-details-inventory-adjustment-value-entry-posting-date.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 11/17/2017
+ms.date: 11/23/2017
 ms.author: edupont

 ---
-# Posting Date on Adjustment Value Entry
+# Design Details: Posting Date on Adjustment Value Entry
 This article provides guidance for users of the Inventory Costing functionality in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The specific article is providing guidance in how the **Adjust Cost - Item Entries** batch job identifies and assigns a posting date to the value entries that the batch job is about to create.

 First the concept of the process is reviewed, how the batch job identifies and assigns the Posting Date to the Value Entry to be created.
 Thereafter there are some scenarios shared that we in the support team come across from time to time and finally there is a summary of the concepts used from version 3.0.

 ## The Concept
-The **Adjust Cost – Item Entries** batch job assigns a posting date to the value entry it is about to create in the following steps:
+From version 5.0, the **Adjust Cost – Item Entries** batch job assigns a posting date to the value entry it is about to create in the following steps:

 1. Initially the Posting Date of the entry to be created is the same date as the entry it adjusts.